eipiguy/roleplay/plot/Avador's Travelling Emporium/0_2-reflection.md

 # Brainstorming

-Using Avador's Travelling Emporium as the setting for session zero, and the gateway in and out of the "isekai" universe.
+Using Avador's Traveling Emporium as the setting for session zero, and the gateway in and out of the "isekai" universe.

 ## Session Zero Plan

 - Opening scene
 	- what are the characters' initial ideas of normal?
 	- what would make them leave? willingly or unwillingly
-- Avador's Travelling Emporium
+- Avador's Traveling Emporium
-	- The wonderous explorer searching for new oysters or transportation tech
+	- The wondrous explorer searching for new oysters or transportation tech
 	- secretly looking for new people, willing or not
 		- for what? why?
 	- All encounters happen simultaneously: prismatic jewel that splits the ship into temporary "images"
 - Entice with "false" main hook publicly told
 - Shanghai if unwilling
 	- why? why would the crew be evil enough if they are so seemingly friendly?
 What benefit do they get out of it?
-- Pre-made interactions with the crew with subhooks
+- Pre-made interactions with the crew with sub-hooks
 	- Information and guidance.
 	- Equipment and customization
 	- Relationships: new friends and enemies
 - The Departure

+# Next Steps

+After all of these thoughts and interactions, [some next steps are presented](0-next_prompts.md).